 Investing in Cryptocurrency

-There are a multitude of reasons why the cryptocurrency market is ripe for investment and can prove to be highly lucrative for those looking to trade in it. <Link to Cycle 2_Blog 5>
+There is a multitude of reasons why the cryptocurrency market is ripe for investment and can prove to be highly lucrative for those looking to trade in it.

 Even though it is a fairly nascent market, there are already more than 5,000 cryptocurrencies being traded at crypto exchanges, with a total market capitalization of over USD 200 billion!
 With the trend towards cryptocurrency becoming a valuable medium of exchange, and growing worldwide adoption of major cryptocurrencies, investing in crypto is an excellent long-term bet.
 In fact, even for day traders who aren’t daunted by the volatility of the crypto market, cryptocurrency trading can be quite rewarding and profitable considering the high returns it can garner.